apache/cloudstack-documentation/source/adminguide/storage.rst

 To Create a New Volume
 ^^^^^^^^^^^^^^^^^^^^^^

 #.
-Log in to the CloudStack UI as a user or admin.
+Log in to the CloudStack UI as a User or admin.

 #.
 In the left navigation bar, click Storage.